 The present investigation was conducted at Zonal Agricultural and Horticultural Research Station, Navile, Shivamogga under artificially created submergence conditions and the details of material used and methods adopted during the course of investigation on Evaluation and Identification of Submergence Resilience in Backcross Progenies of Rice (Oryza sativa L.) are furnished below.

-Forty BC1F3 Backcross dervived lines of rice cross Sahyadri Kempumukthi × Swarna Sub 1 along with four check varieties viz., Sahyadri Kempumukthi Sahyadri Jalamukthi ,Swarna Sub-1 and Jyothi ,were collected from the Department of Genetics and Plant Breeding, College of Agriculture, Shivamogga to study genetic variability, character association and path analysis for yield and yield attributing traits.
+Forty BC1F3 Backcross derived lines of rice cross Sahyadri Kempumukthi × Swarna Sub 1 along with four check varieties viz., Sahyadri Kempumukthi Sahyadri Jalamukthi ,Swarna Sub-1 and Jyothi ,were collected from the Department of Genetics and Plant Breeding, College of Agriculture, Shivamogga. already mentioned in the objectives

 Field experiment and observations

 The experiment was laid out in Randomised Complete Block Design (RCBD) with two replications for testing 40 backcross derived lines of rice with four checks.
 The seeds of 40 backcross derived lines were sown to raise nursery bed during Kharif 2024 at ZAHRS, Shivamogga.
-Twenty one days old seedlings were transplanted manually to the main field at the rate of one seedling per hill in RCBD with two replications by following spacing of 20 cm row to row and 15 cm plant to plant.
+Twenty-one days old seedlings were transplanted manually to the main field at the rate of one seedling per hill in RCBD with two replications by following spacing of 20 cm row to row and 15 cm plant to plant.
 The recommended package of practices was followed to maintain a healthy and good crop stand.
 Five plants were randomly selected from each line and labelled for recording the observations in each treatment.
-Mean of the observations recorded on these five plants was subjected for statistical analysis.
+Mean of the observations recorded on these five plants were subjected for statistical analysis.

 2.1 Screening for submergence

 The experiment was laid out in Completely Randomized Design (CRD) with two replications to evaluate submergence tolerance among backcross derived lines of rice.
 Twenty seeds from each backcross derived lines were directly sown into the polythene bags during kharif 2024 and was allowed to establish for about 21 days under proper management practices.
-After 21 DAS, number of plants per entry was recorded along with shoot length and submergence was induced upto a depth of 60 cm for a period of 14 days.
+After 21 DAS, number of plants per entry was recorded along with shoot length and submergence was induced up to a depth of 60 cm for a period of 14 days.
 Immediately after submergence shoot length was recorded.
 The plants were allowed to recover from submergence and submergence shock for a week.
 Total number of survived plants per entry was recorded to calculate survival percentage.

 The survival percentage was calculated as with the formula based on Standard Evaluation System for Rice (SES) (Anonymous, 1988)